• About Us

 Overview

 Colorado College campusThe school has a different setup for curriculum than most colleges.
 The ‘block plan’ is organized so students can study one subject at a time for three and a half week blocks.
 The school maintains this allows for more lab time, research and study time in the field, more intensive learning and less distractions.
 Professors also only teach one block at a time.
-The student to faculty ratio is 10 to 1 and 75% of classes have less than 20 students.
+The student to faculty ratio hovers around 10 to 1.
+Additionally, about 69% of classes have less than 20 students and no classes have more than 40 students.
 Consequently, there is plenty of individualized attention.
 While courses have a start time, they do not have an end time so that professors can take the time to finish each lesson.

 Every month, students have a four-and-a-half day ‘block break,’ before starting the next course.
 Overall, students take eight classes each year.
 Another difference from other traditional schools: faculty members are encouraged to form relationships with students outside the classroom.
 They have a program called Breaking Bread, where faculty members invite students into their homes for dinner.
 More than 200 of these events are held every year.

 Colorado College indoorsThere are tons of opportunities outside the classroom, including annual events like Winter Ball, a formal dance, and CC Llamapalooza, a music festival.
 Colorado College also places an importance on community service.
 All freshmen are required to take a four-day service trip, and there is a soup kitchen for locals every Sunday.
-The school does have a small Greek presence, with about 10% of men and women in fraternities and sororities on campus.
-There are also many performing arts events because of the newly-built Edith Kinney Gaylord Cornerstone Arts Center.
-Colorado College does have several teams competing in the NCAA Division III Southern Collegiate Athletic Conference.
+The school does have a small Greek presence, with about 15% of men and women in fraternities and sororities on campus.
+There are also many performing arts events because of the newly built Edith Kinney Gaylord Cornerstone Arts Center.
+Colorado College has 17 teams competing in the NCAA Division III Southern Collegiate Athletic Conference.

 Colorado College studentsBecause freshmen, sophomores, and juniors are required to live on campus, the college always has many social activities to take part in.
 Students looking for a non-traditional school that still offers challenging academics should look into Colorado College’s programs.